August 17 - 21, 2026, Kyoto, Japan

 In addition to the plenary lectures, the scientific programme of OPSFA-18 will feature a series of thematic sessions and a poster session, covering a broad range of topics in orthogonal polynomials, special functions, and their applications.

 Thematic sessions will be held in parallel, and all talks will be allotted 30 minutes (including discussions).
 Each thematic session is coordinated by one or more coordinators appointed by the Organizing Committee and aims to provide a coherent framework for contributed talks, fostering interaction and collaboration among participants working on related areas.
 All contributed talks must be submitted with the authors’ preferred thematic session.
 Contributed talks will be assigned to the most relevant session based on their abstracts.
+All contributed talk submissions will be reviewed by the Organizing Committee, and acceptance will be communicated after the submission deadline.

 The poster session will be held in order to encourage discussion among attendees.
 It will provide an additional opportunity for participants—especially PhD students and early-career researchers—to present their recent work and exchange ideas in an informal setting.